bhauman/figwheel-main/docs/docs/background_builds.md

 configuration option.

-Background builds also need to define their own [host page][host-page] as both applications need a their own client environment.
+Background builds also need to define their own [host page][host-page] as both applications need their own client environment.

 ## Background build for Testing